fioremartiro/PortfolioProjectsData/8. Big Data - Python, Spark/README.md

 ### Project Instructions

 #### Data Collection
 Use a web scraping technique to select a webpage from the market, extract data, and perform the analysis.
+In this project, we will scrape the World Surf League women's rankings page to gather the final scores.

 #### Data Storage
 The collected data can be uploaded to a MongoDB database or saved as flat files (CSV, TSV, Excel, etc.) generated from the web scraping process.